-I continued to read the technology survey carried out by Computer Weekly magazine, which informed me that women still only make up 11% of tech roles, citing that whilst awareness of women in tech was growing, perception was still a problem (according to 49% of the survey's participants).
+I continued to read another technology survey carried out by Computer Weekly magazine, which informed me that women still only make up 11% of tech roles, citing that whilst awareness of women in tech was growing, perception was still a problem (according to 49% of the survey's participants).

 Who's perception?
 What perception?
 I had so many questions.